-This session is aimed at organisations and individuals working in patient and public involvement (PPI) as well as patient organisations and patients / the public undertaking PPI in research who have an interest in patient important outcomes for research.
-(The webinar will be presented in plain language and will include patient organisation stories).
+The session was aimed at organisations and individuals working in patient and public involvement (PPI) as well as patient organisations and patients / the public undertaking PPI in research who have an interest in patient important outcomes for research.

 Paula Williamson: Professor of Biostatistics, Lead for the COMET (Core Outcome Measures in Effectiveness Trials) Initiative.
 (The COMET Initiative brings together people interested in developing and applying core outcome sets).